GabrielCFigueira/SIRS/README.md

 GUIDE STARTS HERE:

-The images are available in this link: <link>
-PLatform used was VMware Workstation 15.
+The images are available in this link: https://drive.google.com/drive/folders/1s0A5-kRryGFiOy8zhBZGYh3uWfXpIbW- PLatform used was VMware Workstation 15.
 Create the VMs with 1 CPU and 512MB RAM each, except for Thanos which needs 1GB RAM When addind the network adapters, the same MAC address must be used for each interface: